$ gnpm install load-plugin

 path exists.

-returns a promise resolving to an absolute URL (string
+returns a promise resolving to an absolute URL (string) for name instead of

 importing it.